grame-cncm/faustdoc/src/manual/syntax.md

 #### `asin` Primitive

 Arc sine can be expressed as `asin` in Faust.
+Its argument is promoted to *float*.

 * **Type:** \(\mathbb{S}^{1}\rightarrow\mathbb{S}^{1}\)
 * **Mathematical Description:** \(y(t)=\mathrm{asinf}(x(t))\)